October is National Pedestrian Safety Month

 We’re all pedestrians at one time or another during a normal day, whether we’re in a crosswalk, an intersection, or even a parking lot.
 Many of us are on the other end of keeping pedestrians safe when we’re operating a vehicle.

-Over the last decade, the number of pedestrians killed has grown by about 50 percent.
+Over the last decade, the number of pedestrians killed has grown by about 50%.
 Walkable Albany looks at improving safety for pedestrians and vulnerable road users, and advocates for walkable development in the city of Albany.

 Walkable Albany founder Andrew Neidhart says even when a pedestrian is crossing appropriately, there’s still a level of danger, and both the pedestrian and the driver have to be vigilant.